llSourcell/IOTA_demo/README.rst

    :target: http://pyota.readthedocs.io/en/latest/?badge=latest

-This is the code for [this](https://www.youtube.com/watch?v=B37UbzPlSzw) video on Youtube by Siraj Ravl on IOTA.
+This is the code for [this](https://www.youtube.com/watch?v=B37UbzPlSzw) video on Youtube by Siraj Raval on IOTA.
 =====
 PyOTA
 =====